Are you a Law Abiding Dog Owner?

 Any Dog that is a Danger

-It is an offence to own a dog of any breed and size in any public place if a public member is afraid that your dog may injure them.
+It is an offence to own a dog of any breed and size in any public place if a public member fears that your dog may injure them.
 This could mean someone you have invited into your home to repair an appliance or decorate your home, especially if your dog is quite boisterous and jumps up to greet visitors.
-The Dangerous Dog Act covers any private house and land and any person who lawfully enters your home.
-(This means that Burglars who break into your home are not covered by this Act – if they are unfortunately bitten by your dog)!
+The Dangerous Dog Act covers any private house, land, and person who lawfully enters your home.
+(This means that this Act does not cover burglars who break into your home if your dog bites them, unfortunately)!

 When out walking